 Office of Experiments works with Irish artist Tina O'Connell in this public art project examing the social, personal and environmental resonances of the Tsunami and Fukushima Diaichi disaster in Japan last year.
 The project was commissioned for the 5x5 Festival as part of the Centenary Celebrations of the National Cherry Blossom Festival in Washington DC by the DCAAH.
 Our project is based at Transformer on P Street and was part of a selection of 5 other artists under the theme of 'Suspension of Disbelief' by Steve Rowell.
 Other artists included:

 Deborah Stratman and Steve Badgett

-We are currently planning a new tour exploring the limits of the London Orbital in a Ballardian informed tour that will take place in July 2012.
 "The fascinating history and geography of post-1945 scientific research and testing facilities and spaces created to house technological advances were often developed around the periphery of the Capital.
 These uncharted parts of our post-war heritage are remarkably under-explored and face threats of redevelopment and loss, this collaboration with London Archaeological Archive and Research Centre will record outer London's Experimental Ruins."
-If you wish to register interest, please follow this link to our sponsor Arts Catalyst.
-Critical Excursions will be integerated into our Overt Research Site in the near future.
+Please follow this link to our sponsor Arts Catalyst.

 New York...
 Association of American Geographers Panel - New York Feb 2012.
 Ruinations: Violence, snafu and porn.
 Office of Experiments Director Neal White presented a talk on Institutional Ruination and Catastrophe and Steve Rowell discussed his research with CLUI around the infrastructures of catastrophe.
 Other members of the panel included the founders of the Detroit Unreal Estate Agency, Andrew Herscher and Mirielle Roddler, Stephen Graham and Anya Sorita.
 Convenered by Dr Angela Last.